Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

-For the core--periphery networks, the quote-price volatility is approximately stable across all edge densities, except for values of $d$ close to $0$ and $1$.
-By contrast, the trade-price volatility first increases sharply as $d$ increases slightly above 0, then decreases gradually, then decreases sharply as $d$ increases beyond about $0.95$.
-This result illustrates that for the core--periphery networks, the edge density has a much stronger influence on trade-price volatility than it does on quote-price volatility.
+For the CP networks, quote-price volatility is approximately constant across all values of $d$ except for those that are close to $0$ or $1$.
+By contrast, trade-price volatility first increases sharply as $d$ increases slightly above $0$, and it subsequently decreases gradually and then decreases sharply as $d$ increases beyond about $0.95$.
+This result illustrates that for the CP networks, edge density has a much stronger influence on trade-price volatility than it does on quote-price volatility.

-Recall from Equation (\ref{eq:fgh}) and Section~\ref{sec:volatility} that trade-price volatility can be regarded as the underlying volatility observable in the best quotes, plus an additional contribution caused by CCLs.
-Therefore, consistently with our results for skipping costs (see Figure~\ref{fig:SkippingSimulation}), Figure~\ref{fig:VolatilitySimulation} suggests that as the edge density of the CCL network decreases, the strength of this additional impact on trade-price volatility from CCLs increases, for both Erd\H{o}s--R\'{e}nyi random networks and core--periphery networks.

-In Figure~\ref{fig:VolatilityRatioSimulation}, we plot the corresponding $z$ ratios of the realized quote-price volatility and the realized trade-price volatility (see Equation (\ref{eq:z})).
-For the Erd\H{o}s--R\'{e}nyi random networks, the $z$ ratios are close to 0 (and sometimes even slightly negative) for edge densities greater than about $0.1$, but positive for edge densities smaller than about $0.1$.
-For the core--periphery networks, the $z$ ratios are positive for almost all edge densities, and often have considerable a magnitude.
-In these cases, the application of CCLs causes the volatility in the trade-price series to exceed the volatility observable in the underlying quotes by a considerable margin.
-When this happens, only a very small fraction of the volatility in the trade-price series is explained by a corresponding volatility in the underlying best quotes.